-Most people who have a creative business are finding marketing hard.
-So unless you are already a complete wizard at Instagram and have built up an army of followers, you are probably feeling slightly overwhelmed.
+Most people who have a creative business find marketing hard.
+So unless you are a complete wizard at Instagram and have built up an army of followers, you are probably feeling overwhelmed.
 You are not alone.
-The problem is, in most cases, artists, makers and designers are focusing too much about how to promote their product.
-But instead of showing off just what you make, you should really turn it around, and put the spotlight on your client.
+The problem is, most creative focus too much on selling the features of their offer, not the benefits or transformation.
+So instead of showing off what you physically make or do, you should really turn it around, and put the spotlight on your client.
 What is their problem, how do you help them?
 Your product photography may be amazing, but that client needs a bit more nurturing in order to part with their money.
 Here I share five top tips for attracting your ideal client.

 1. What’s their problem?